-Barbara Kneeland is our veteran special needs coordinator, providing assistance to CHC families and patients.
-Barbara has both a background in nursing and over 27 years of personal experience raising a son with special needs.
+Barbara Kneeland is our veteran special care coordinator, providing assistance to CHC families and patients.
+Barbara has both a background in nursing and over 28 years of personal experience raising a son with special needs.

-Our special needs consultation services are exclusively reserved for the patients and parents of Children’s Health Care.
-Please contact your preferred CHC location in Newburyport or Haverhill to request a consultation with Barbara Kneeland.
+Our special care needs consultation services are exclusively reserved for the patients and parents of Children’s Health Care.
+Please contact Childrens Health Care in Newburyport oto request a consultation with Barbara Kneeland.
 She is also available by email at firstname.lastname@example.org.

 Chaplin, Facility Dog